 German Schwab is an independent lighting lesigner and musician.
 He works currently as technician at the Octogone Theatre.
 Since 15 years, German is the tour technician of the Compagnie Linga for whom he has created the lighting design of many productions (Step 1, We are not I, Solographies, Tabula and ONA).

-Csaba studied at the Experimental Dance Academy Dance of Salzburg (AT) and at the Contemporary Dance School of Budapest (HU).
-He worked for Kubilai Kahn Investigations (FR and the Ballets C de B (BE) before joining Compagnie Linga.
+Csaba Varga (Hungary) studied at the Experimental Dance Academy Dance of Salzburg (AT) and at the Contemporary Dance School of Budapest (HU).
+He worked for Kubilai Kahn Investigations (FR), Kaori Ito from Les Ballets C de la B (BE), Anton Lachky Company and GN/MC (Guy Nader and Maria Campos), before joining Compagnie Linga for Line up.
+In parallel, Csaba is currently working with HODWORKS (HU).

 Andor Rusu (Hungary / Romania) is graduated from the University of Art Târgu Mureș (RO) and the Hungarian Dance Academy.
 He worked for the Duda Eva Company (HU) and the Hungarian National Ballet before joining Linga in 2017.